WTFLabs-WTF/b402/typescript/packages/x402-fetch/README.md

   });
 ```

-### Server-Side: Specifying Authorization Type
+### Server-Side: Specifying Payment Type

-The server specifies which authorization type the client should use in the 402 response:
+The server specifies which payment type the client should use in the 402 response:

 ```typescript
 // EIP-2612 Permit example